 - Resale is more tricky as it involves real estate law, more technical permits, and tax issues)

 - City and Fire safety inspections are random and if you fail the grade you get shut down

 - Liquor licensing interplays into other caveats of the restaurant’s ability to be profitable

 - Legal – Opportunities for legal problems surge in restaurants as opposed to food trucks.
 For example, if a guy trips over a broken sidewalk while eating your taco he would sue the city whereas slipping on your floor on his way to the bathroom would likely result in a court date

 Talk to a Food Truck Builder

-In the meantime, the food truck industry is on fire and has become a much loved part of popular culture.
+In the meantime, the food truck industry is on fire and has become a much-loved part of popular culture.
 Food trucks are not a trend or a fad; they are ingrained in how we identify with our cities and ourselves as individuals.
-Research your options, hit the street, and share your love to the world through innovative, fun cuisine!
+Research your options hit the street, and share your love with the world through innovative, fun cuisine!